-We need Vitamin C from our diet, we can’t make it ourselves like some animals can.
+We need to get vitamin C from our diet, we can’t make it ourselves like some animals can, but you can easily find it in fresh fruits and vegetables.

-It’s important for our immune system – our white blood cells need enough Vitamins C to destroy viruses that we encounter, especially during the winter.
+It’s important for our immune system.
+Our white blood cells need enough vitamin C to destroy viruses that we encounter, especially during the winter.

-Sugar and Vitamin C get into all our cells through the same gateway because they have a similar chemical make-up.
+They get into our cells through the same gateway because they have a similar chemical make-up.

-Glucose can be taken into the cell at the expense of Vitamin C if there is an imbalance in the blood, and because glucose is prioritised as part of our evolutionary ‘fight or flight’ mechanism which enables us to run from danger.
+Your body prefers to let glucode in to the cell at the expense of vitamin C. This means if there is an excess of glucose in the blood, then glucose is prioritised.
+This comes from our evolutionary ‘fight or flight’ mechanism, always allowing the body to use glocse which enables us to run from danger.

 Supplementing with Vitamin C is less effective fighting colds in those people who eat a lot of sugar as well.